Mathématique: Chapter 52

 “My parents operated a machine for grinding grain after the harvest,” Ginn said.

-Wray smiled in an encouraging way “On our planet, many people, but certainly not all, take their surnames from the occupations of their ancestors.
+Wray smiled encouragingly.
+“On our planet, many people, but certainly not all, take their surnames from the occupations of their ancestors.
 The surname ‘Miller’ comes from the grinding of grain.
 Do you like the sound of that name?
 Ginn Miller?”

-Ginn nodded, but Young should his head.
+Ginn nodded, but Young shook his head.
 “No. No way.
 Last name, first name?
-It’s going to look like Miller’s Gin.”
+It’ll look like someone named her after Miller’s Gin.”

 “A brand of alcohol,” Young said.